shritankomm/7-DOF-3DP-Open-Arm/README.md

 # 7-DOF Open Source 3D Printed Humanoid Arms

-An open-source, fully 3D-printable 7-DOF humanoid robotic arm designed as an accessible research platform.
+An open-source, fully 3D-printable 7-DOF pair of humanoid robotic arms designed as an accessible research platform.
 Built with high-torque Feetech serial bus servos and a Raspberry Pi 4, it supports ROS2 for motion planning/simulation, VR teleoperation for intuitive control, and autonomous/agentic operation via an onboard camera.
 With all CAD files, BOM, and software fully open source, anyone can build and expand on it for under $800.

 <img width="621" height="754" alt="image" src="https://github.com/user-attachments/assets/43c9c1ac-a309-42b5-b6e7-95668deaa1e7" />